8 Security Features You Need in a Patient Portal

 Healthcare authorities are implementing new laws to boost interoperability within healthcare organizations and give patients more control and access to their personal health information.
 With this newfound sharing model, healthcare organizations and IT vendors must implement stricter patient portal security measures to protect valuable patient information.
 Healthcare data is increasingly becoming a more popular target with hackers as they innovate their techniques to gain access to this valuable and sensitive information.

-As a result, the increased sharing of patient data has led to the demand for patient portals and mobile apps, which can serve as effective tools for secure patient-provider data exchange, communication, and care management.
-While patient portals allow information to be accessed and shared conveniently, healthcare organizations should be aware that it’s their responsibility to ensure individual health information is kept private and secure.
+As a result, the increased sharing of patient data has led to the demand for secure patient portals and mobile apps, which can serve as effective tools for secure patient-provider data exchange, communication, and care management.
+While patient portals allow information to be accessed and shared conveniently, healthcare organizations should be aware that there are several patient portal privacy and security issues.
+It’s the responsibility of the healthcare organization to ensure individual health information is kept private and secure.

 Here we look at what features are required for patient portal security, and the protection and confidentiality of collected health information.